The Mysterious Benedict Society (novel): Plot

-Reynard "Reynie" Muldoon is an orphaned boy with a love for puzzles and books living in an orphanage in the city of Stonetown with his tutor, Miss Perumal.
-Reynie notices a newspaper advertisement targeted towards gifted children, consisting of a series of three odd and complex tests, all of which he passes.
+Reynard “Reynie” Muldoon lives at an orphanage in the city of Stonetown with his tutor, Miss Perumal.
+Reynie notices a newspaper advertisement seeking gifted children, and takes part in a series of three odd and complex tests, all of which he passes.
 He meets three other children, all parentless and each gifted in their own way: George "Sticky" Washington, Kate Wetherall, and Constance Contraire.
-Mr. Benedict, the organizer of the tests, is assisted by his subordinates Number Two, Rhonda Kazembe, and the amnesiac Milligan.
-They explain that a mysterious threat plagues the world in the form of secret messages transmitted into people's minds via television and radio signals.
-The messages originate at the Learning Institute for the Very Enlightened "L.I.V.E."
+Mr. Benedict, the organizer of the tests, and his associates Number Two, Rhonda Kazembe, and the amnesiac Milligan, welcome them into their home.

+Mr. Benedict explains that a mysterious threat plagues the world in the form of secret messages transmitted into people's minds via television and radio signals.
+The messages originate at the Learning Institute for the Very Enlightened (L.I.V.E.), a school on an island in Stonetown Harbor run by the famous scientist Ledroptha Curtain.
 Mr. Benedict invites the children to form a team to put a stop to the messages.
+The children agree and learn morse code to prepare for the mission.
+They name their team the Mysterious Benedict Society and enroll at the Institute, with Mr. Benedict and his associates communicating with them from the mainland shore.
-The children decide to call themselves the Mysterious Benedict Society, and join the Institute as students (and spies).

-Through their investigation, the children discover that Mr. Curtain transmits his messages through a device known as the Whisperer.
-They also discover that this machine is capable of "sweeping away" memories, and that Mr. Curtain plans to boost his messages to transmit directly to people's brains.
-Milligan, who has been helping them behind the scenes, is captured, so the Society forms a plan.
+The children learn that Mr. Curtain is Mr. Benedict’s long-lost twin brother.
+They are confused by the nonsensical lessons, but work together so that Reynie and Sticky become Messengers, the special students who send the secret messages.
+Through their investigations, the children discover that Mr. Curtain transmits his messages through a device known as the Whisperer, which is capable of "sweeping away" memories, and that he plans to boost his messages to transmit directly to people's brains.
+They also discover that he plans to use the Whisperer to conquer the world, and relay this message back to Mr. Benedict.
+Milligan comes to the island to take the Society to safety, but they choose to stay on the island to stop Mr. Curtain.

+The children create a desperate plan to face off against Mr. Curtain with Milligan’s help, but Milligan lets himself be captured to draw suspicion away from them.
 While Sticky and Reynie are in Mr. Curtain's office, Kate and Constance break in.
 During the course of their attempt, Milligan escapes and arrives to assist.
 Mr. Curtain attempts to wipe their memories, but Constance manages to resist him and confuse the Whisperer.
 At the same time, Mr. Benedict and his team enter the Institute.
 Mr. Benedict disables the Whisperer and the Society escapes from the island.

-Due to the Society's efforts, the Whisperer's mind-numbing messages cease.
-The Institute is raided by government agents and shut down, although Mr. Curtain manages to elude capture.
+The Institute is raided by government agents and shut down, although Mr. Curtain manages to escape.
 Upon returning to Stonetown, the four children settle down and find families of their own; Reynie is adopted by Miss Perumal, Constance by Mr. Benedict, Sticky reunites with his estranged parents and Kate with Milligan, revealed to be her father.